 Transparency is key to building the trust between consumers and businesses.
 One of the key area which demands more transparency is business leaders responsibility for their supply chain, ethically sourcing raw materials such as supporting fair-trade economies, sourcing from non-conflict zones, paying fair wages and not contributing to rain forest deforestation.
 Fast fashion has recently come under a lot of scrutiny for not representing the true cost of garments and sub-contracting work in third-world countries where labor is cheap in deplorable conditions.

-Business can be a powerful tool for change.
+Business can be a force for good and a powerful tool for change.
 In order to restore trust and consumer confidence in business as a source for good, the business community needs to act with moral integrity in order to service a triple-bottom line of people, profits and the planet.
 Cynthia Petterson, President of Share Hope, believes that “the highest purpose of all business activities should be to make people’s lives better.
 To give them dignity and a life they can be proud of”.
 ShareHope is one example of business partnering with the local Haitian community to create women’s athletic apparel that aims to transform the Haitian garment industry by helping to provide high-quality employment for local garment workers.

 Each company needs to determine the extent in which they are willing to go, which can range from the basic legal compliance to limit their amount of liability and exposure to becoming a full blown B-Corporation The understanding by leadership, stake-holder and employees that a company’s long-term financial success goes hand in hand with its record on social responsibility, environmental stewardship and corporate ethics is key.
 Companies need to have a comprehensive strategy that balances long-term viability of both the company and the society.
 The paradigm of balancing creating long-term economic value while meeting the demands for short-term competitiveness and profitability is challenging.
-Whether becoming a certified B-Corp or simply incorporating a triple bottom-line into your business, the larger the shift towards a more inclusive society, the greater the benefit to business, stakeholders and communities.
+Whether becoming a certified B-Corp or simply incorporating a triple bottom-line into your business, the larger the shift towards business as a force for good and more inclusive society, the greater the benefit to business, stakeholders and communities.

 Companies such as Unilever, IKEA or Patagonia are living examples of how weak the traditional opposition between being profitable and being sustainable is.
 Now, the question is no longer whether companies want to be sustainable or not, it is just a matter of when and how sustainable they want to be in order to thrive.